 The final version of our by-laws has been upload.
 Read them here.

-South Mississippi Genealogical and Historical Society meets at 7:00pm the first Tuesday of each month at 107 South Park Avenue, Hattiesburg, MS. The meeting room and library are located in the rear part of the Hattiesburg Water Dept. Bldg in the edge of Kamper Park.
-On rare occasion the date for a meeting is moved or canceled in which case a notice will be posted.
+South Mississippi Genealogical and Historical Society meets at 7:00pm the first Tuesday of each month at 307 2nd Avenue, Hattiesburg, MS. On rare occasion the date for a meeting is moved or canceled in which case a notice will be posted.

-The Library of the South Mississippi Genealogical and Historical is open each Saturday morning from 9 am to 3 pm except on major holidays.
-It is also open at 6pm before each meeting.
+The Library of the South Mississippi Genealogical and Historical is open each Saturday morning from 9 am to 2 pm except on major holidays and Wednesdays 9 am to 1 pm.
+It is also open at 6 pm before each meeting.
 Appointments at other times can be arranged by calling the librarian at 601-606-4700 or 601-271-2384.

 It contains a modest collection of books and journals with emphasis on data from counties of South Mississippi.
 It now houses the Genealogy collection from the Library of Hattiesburg-Petal-Forrest County.